-In-Class Exercises - These will often reflect and extend upon the concepts in the reading, with both A Little Argument and 88 Open Essays.
+Weekly Exercises - These will often reflect and extend upon the concepts in the reading, with 88 Open Essays and other texts.
 Exercises will include in-class writing, workshop notes and quizzes.

-Exams - There will be one Take-Home Final that you will get the week of finals to be turned in during the final exam class.
+Exams - There will be one Final that you will get the week of finals to be turned in during the final exam class.

-Peer Reviews - There will be two peer reviews that students will write for each other.
+Peer Reviews - There will be at least two peer reviews that students will write for each other, with a partner that you will be assigned to.
 You are expected to actively read, critique and edit the work of a fellow student, giving feedback that will enhance their work.
 Please remember to give respectful feedback, and if you're stuck on an editing issue, please ask the author or myself to clarify.
 This is a requirement in order to pass this class!